Gum Disease Treatment – Clifton Park, NY

 Gum disease is a painful, progressive condition that affects your teeth and the supporting soft tissue that surrounds them.
-Laurie Singh, DDS, and Andy Singh, DDS, are experienced in providing various gum disease treatments to their patients at Adirondack Dental Group in Clifton Park, New York.
-To schedule a gum disease consultation and learn about the treatments available at the practice, call today.
+Laurie Singh, DDS is experienced in providing various gum disease treatments to her patients at Adirondack Dental Group in Clifton Park, New York.
+To schedule a consultation and learn about available options for gum disease treatment at our Clifton Park, NY dental office, call today.

 Gum disease, also known as periodontal disease, is an inflammatory condition that affects your teeth, the supporting soft tissue, and the jawbone.